Pointyware/Painted-Dogs/app-android/src/main/res/raw/Privacy-Policy.md

 This Privacy Policy is effective as of 2024-02-18.

 ## 1. Introduction
 Pointyware ("we" or "us") respects your privacy.
 We created this Privacy Policy to explain how we collect, use, share, and protect your information when you use our Android app, Painted Dogs ("the App").
+As this app is intended for labor organization members, it is not intended for children under 16.

 ## 2. Information We Collect